NLnetLabs/unbound/doc/unbound.conf.rst

 .. _unbound.conf.auth.allow-notify:

 allow-notify: *<IP address or host name or netblockIP/prefix>*
-    With :ref:`allow-notify:<unbound.conf.auth.allow-notify>` you can specify
+    With :ref:`allow-notify<unbound.conf.auth.allow-notify>` you can specify
     additional sources of notifies.
     When notified, the server attempts to first probe and then zone transfer.
     If the notify is from a primary, it first attempts that primary.